-- (1) To undertake consultation on the draft strategy and make any amendments in consultation with the Portfolio Holder for Policy and Community Planning. - (2) Following consultation, to recommend to Council the adoption of the consultation and engagement strategy and action plan as council policy and the preferred approach to improving consultation and community engagement, to delivering our commitment to be an Accessible, Value for Money Council and to meeting the statutory requirements of the Duty to Involve in the Local Government and Public Involvement in Health Act 2007. - (3) To request an annual progress review of the strategy and action plan to be received by the Executive.
+- (1) To identify any additional actions or initiatives to be included in the strategy and action plan. - (2) To recommend to Council the adoption of the consultation and engagement strategy and action plan as council policy and the preferred approach to improving consultation and community engagement, to delivering our commitment to be an Accessible, Value for Money Council and to meeting the statutory requirements of the Duty to Involve in the Local Government and Public Involvement in Health Act 2007. - (3) To request an annual progress review of the strategy and action plan to be received by the Executive.